notCactus/PokeIdle/README.md

 - /generalComponent/signOutButton
   - Used to sign out.
 #### Game
 The folder /game contains all the files to run the game, such as sending pokémon on quests, and gaining xp, health, etc.
+#### Firebase/Firestore/Authentication
+- /base.js
+  - Initializes firebase with the appropriate settings.
+- /privateRoute.js
+  - Makes a route private, only accessible if logged in.
+#### Reducers
+- /reducers
+  - /createProfile
+    - Reducers for creating a trainer (user).
+  - /pokemon
+    - Reducers to keep track of the pokemon stats and status.
+  - /quest
+    - Reducers for the quest system.
+  - /trainer
+    - Reducers to keep track of the trainer (user) stats.